torproject/sbws/docs/source/specification.rst

 SHOULD close the connection.

 If the client sends the correct magic bytes, the server does nothing in response.
+Therefore, the client SHOULD immediately followup with the version of the wire protocol it will speak.
+This version is an integer, but is sent as a string followed by a newline.
+So version 1 would be sent as the two byte string, ``"1\n"``.

+If the server does not support the version that the client sent, it MUST immediately close the connection.
+Otherwise, the server does nothing in response.
 Therefore, the client SHOULD immediately followup with its 64 character password.